 Their guest of honor this year was anime voice actor Kyle Hebert.
 He was very entertaining during his panels, and although I didn't visit directly with him, he seemed to be a very hospitable person.
 The crowd really enjoyed listening to him and it was very obvious from the multitude of anime cosplayers that his fans were there in full force.

-Not only was this the CyPhaCon for me, it was also the first convention that my young son ever attended with me.
+Not only was this the first time to attend CyPhaCon for me, it was also the first convention that my young son ever attended with me.
 He was a bit taken aback by all of the cosplayers, but with a little coaxing I did manage to get him to warm up to members of the 501st and the Rebel Legion, two Star Wars cosplaying groups that do countless hours of volunteer and charity work.
 They are two really great organizations.
 I hope to join up with them in the very near future.

-Other groups present at the convention were the USS Lafitte, a local Star Trek fan club, the Red Stick Rebellion, which is a Baton Rouge-based Star Wars collectors club, the Calcasieu Parish Library Association (who handed out some really cool fandom-based flyers), a multitude of artists, authoer Michael Moreau, and the Louisiana StarGators, a Stargate fan group.
+Other groups present at the convention were the USS Lafitte, a local Star Trek fan club, the Red Stick Rebellion, which is a Baton Rouge-based Star Wars collectors club, the Calcasieu Parish Library Association (who handed out some really cool fandom-based flyers), a multitude of artists, author Michael Moreau, and the Louisiana StarGators, a Stargate fan group.